Canelo Álvarez: Personal life

 Álvarez is Catholic.
 He was engaged to Marisol González, who is Miss Mexico Universe 2003 and a sports reporter for Televisa Deportes.
 In May 2021, Álvarez married his longtime partner Fernanda Gómez in a ceremony at the Guadalajara Cathedral in Guadalajara, Mexico.
 He has three daughters and one son, all with different women.

 He is an avid car collector, owning a Ferrari LaFerrari, a Bugatti Chiron, a Lamborghini Aventador SVJ, a Shelby Mustang, a Mercedes-AMG G 63 6x6, a Rolls Royce Ghost, and a Tesla Model X. He also owns several motorcycles, including Harleys and Ducatis.

 Álvarez enjoys playing golf; in 2020 he stated his intentions to retire from boxing by age 37 and "dedicate himself to his business and playing golf every day" in retirement.

 Álvarez is involved in several business ventures including real estate and convenience stores.
 He served as executive-producer for the film The Long Game (2023).
 He is also a boxing promoter in Mexico.
 His company, Canelo Promotions, was established in 2010 and his business partners are his trainers, father-and-son team Chepo and Eddy Reynoso.
 As of 2013, Canelo Promotions represented 40 boxers throughout Mexico.

 He is also involved in philanthropic work, particularly in his home country.
 He has supported various charitable organizations and causes, specifically those focused on helping underprivileged children and families.

 Álvarez made a cameo appearance in Creed III (2023), and features on the cover of the boxing video game Undisputed.

+Álvarez endorsed Claudia Sheinbaum as president of Mexico in 2024.